-Greece: Increased deficit on RES special account9.
-October 2020. / SEE Energy News
+Greece: Increased deficit on RES special account, SEE Energy News

 The Ministry of Energy is considering imposing an emergency charge on RES producers because the deficit on the RES special account increased.

 However, a tariff cut for RES producers would certainly not be endorsed by the European Commission, the main reason why an extraordinary charge on producers is considered as a solution.
 Recent end-of-year forecast of a RES special account deficit by RES market operator DAPEEP amounts to 224.4 million euros, including a 70 million euros safety reserve, is now considered as overly optimistic and real figures will be much higher.

 Minister of Energy Kostis Hatzidakis has already excluded the possibility of an increase of the RES-supporting ETMEAR surcharge, covered by consumers through electricity bills.
 This surcharge was reduced last year when the RES special account was in surplus.